KarlKFoley/Inft2012-SixOfOne/Karl and James Work Journal .md

 ### 27/5 10am - 4pm - Karl ###
 * Ran into issue passing session object from one form to another.
     * Issue fixed was not creating the form correctly from menu to main game form.
-* Cleaned up code around display and anchorged all object in six of one form.
+* Cleaned up code around display and anchored all object in six of one form.
-* Realised all classes were created using Java standards get and set methords redesigned all classes so that they are in C# class standards
+* Realised all classes were created using Java standards get and set methods redesigned all classes so that they are in C# class standards

 ### 27/5 12pm - 2pm - 4pm - 6pm - 8pm - 10pm - James ###
 * Cleaned up cases inside of ScoreCheck()